electric-eloquence/fp-stylus/README.md

 Stylus will build CSS into the `paths.source.cssBld` directory as declared in `patternlab-config.json`.

-This extension defaults toward the writing of line comments for debugging purposes.
+This extension defaults toward the printing of line comments for debugging purposes.
 Doing so provides an unambiguous indication that the CSS was preprocessed and that direct edits to the CSS should be avoided.
 If a project decision is made to style with Stylus, it would be a good idea to have version